WINGATE KAMLOOPS Canadian

 Open Division:

-Factor or Index of 11.9 or Lower Blue Tees
+Index of 6-11.9 or Lower Gold Tees

-Two flights Viti Levu 0-6 and Vanua Levu 7 - conversion of 11.9 Index Factor hcp.
+Two flights Viti Levu and Vanua Levu

 Division II

-Factor or Index of 12 + White Tees
+Factor or index of 12 + White Tees

 Division III

-Stableford Format
+Stableford Format.

-Yasawa 21+
+Yasawa Flight

 Senior Division

 Players from all Division over 65 will be included.
+Players must Register their names with Pramesh Sharma

 HANDICAP

-Any players that do not have a verifiable Handicap Factor will be assigned a factor or Index of 70% after the First round and averaged after two rounds@ 70% for his Differential.
-Will not displace any
+Any player’s that does not have a verifiable Handicap Factor will be assigned a factor or Index of 70% after the First round, an average after two rounds 70% for his Differential.
+Will not displace any player as net winners in Competition that does have a verified factor or Index.
+Technically, the player is playing for Gross only.

-Score cards must be turned in at the Club house balcony facing the 18th hole as you transit from the 18th hole before going to the parking lot, please.
+Score cards must be turned in at the Club house balcony facing the 18th hole as you transit from the 18th hole beforegoing to the parking lot, please.

 Each group must keep an official score card and one person must put the score in the

-Golf Software App @
+Golf Software App

 Fijiopen.golfclub.net